Brunton Boatyard, Fort Kochi, Kerala

 The region of Kerala is also known as the home of Ayurveda.
 Why not end your tour at one of the many spas and yoga beach retreats, which will help you relax and unwind, allowing you to return home rejuvenated and refreshed.

-You will be spoilt for choice when it comes to deciding which idyllic beach is for you.
-Travel to the far north for the more remote and secluded resorts of Neeleshwar Hermitage or The Taj Bekal Resort & Spa, or down to the very tip of the state to the lively beach resorts of Kovalam and Varkala, brimming with large luxury resorts, earthy ayurveda retreats and simple little beach shacks.
+For a luxury beach holiday to Kerala you will be spoilt for choice, deciding which idyllic beach is for you.
+Travel to the far north for the more remote and secluded resorts of Neeleshwar Hermitage and The Taj Bekal Resort & Spa, or down to the very tip of the state to the lively beach resorts of Kovalam and Varkala, brimming with large luxury resorts, earthy ayurveda retreats and simple little beach shacks.
 The scenic Marari beach in particular is well worth considering, due to its proximity to Kochi and the houseboat hub of Alleppey.